DarkyGr/Unity-RPG-1/README.md

 # Unity - RPG - 1

-This applcation was made with:
+This game was made with:
 - Unity 2022